molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 climatology and the 1955-2017.
 Comparison between those different periods are shown on the DRAKKAR [monitoring site](https://ige-meom-drakkar.u-ga.fr/DRAKKAR/A_WOA2018_CLIMATO/), in a very raw way (work under progress ...).

-Decision was taken to use the 30-year climatology (1981-2010) for building the initial conditions, with the idea that the period of sensitivity experiments in IMOTHEP starts in 1980.
+Decision was taken to use the 30-years climatology (1981-2010) for building the initial conditions, with the idea that the period of sensitivity experiments in IMOTHEP starts in 1980.
 The period 1958-1979 is a spin-up period.

 Details and comments regarding this preparation are described in a [technical note](./BUILD/WOA2018/WOA18_processing.md) while
 the creation of the NEMO files is described in this other [document](./BUILD/INITIAL_CONDITIONS/README.md).

-From our experience, having good and clean initial conditions, double checked is a key point for having a smooth simulation.
+From our experience, having good, clean and double checked initial conditions, is a key point for having a smooth simulation.
 This is the reason why initial conditions are projected (and checked) on the model grid instead of keeping the original dataset with '3D interpolation on the fly', providing weight files.